 The royal caravan still toured the country as it had in Saxon times collecting dues and dispensing justice but it was becoming increasingly necessary to establish a central judiciary and clearing house.
 Roger, Bishop of Salisbury, the king’s closest adviser, was created Justicar.
 He instituted a revenue counting system using a large chequered cloth.
 The royal treasurer and other officials argued policy and expenditure needs across this cloth and the department soon became known as the Exchequer.

-went to Normandy to put down a rebellion led by Robert of Shrewsbury.
+King Henry I went to Normandy to put down a rebellion led by Robert of Shrewsbury.

 , to Count Fulk of Anjou’s daughter, and betrothing one of his illegitimate daughters to Conan of Brittany.